Treatment Options for Gapped Teeth

 In terms of cosmetic issues, a major gap between your teeth can be the source of self-consciousness.
 This is especially true of gaps between your two front teeth.
 This can make you hesitant to smile and laugh, even around friends you've known for years.
 When a gap is the result of a missing tooth, these issues are more pronounced.

 In terms of dental health and function, a gap between your teeth can lead to problems with proper oral hygiene.
 There could also be an issue with dental alignment to consider, which may make regular biting and chewing more uncomfortable than it should be.
 When the gap is the result of a missing tooth, biting and chewing can be more difficult.

 For minor gaps between teeth, some dentists may consider dental bonding.
 Dental bonding uses tooth-colored dental resin that is painted directly onto a tooth.
 This builds tooth structure outward and helps fill the gap.

 When a gap is too large to be treated with dental bonding, a porcelain veneer may be considered.
 Porcelain veneers are thin shells of dental ceramic that are used to mask the front of a tooth from view.
 This can significantly enhance the shape and size of a tooth, which helps close a gap.

-Porcelain veneers are also commonly used to address chips, cracks, stains, asymmetry, and crowding that is predominantly cosmetic in nature.
+Porcelain veneers are also commonly used to address chips, cracks, stains, asymmetry, and crowding which is predominantly cosmetic in nature.

 While traditional braces may be all that's required for orthodontic care, there are other systems out there to consider as well.
-Sometimes oral surgery become part of the orthodontic treatment process.
+Sometimes oral surgery becomes part of the orthodontic treatment process.